franklinhu/sorbet_erb/README.md

 ### Limitations
 - You must manually specify extra_includes that aren't covered by Tapioca
 - Does not handle ViewComponent methods (e.g. `with_*`)
+- Rails partials (files beginning with `_`) must use strict locals. sorbet_erb will skip them if there are no strict locals defined.
+- local_assigns are not supported.
+Use strict locals instead.

 ## Installation